barryclark/jekyll-now/_posts/2021-02-25-cpp-common-call-syntax-variadic-functions.md

 #image: 'BASEURL/assets/blog/img/.png'
 #description:
 #permalink:
-title: 'A Common Call Syntax for Variadic Functions in C++'
+title: 'C++: A Common Interface for Functions Taking Different Numbers of Arguments'
-comments_id:
+comments_id: 22
 ---

-TODO
+Inspired by the previous article on creating a common interface to call and pass functions of different numbers of arguments in Rust, I wanted to see if and how I could make this work in C++.
+I was able to get a very similar thing working in C++ at the expense of some of my sanity.
+Here we go.

 # Our Goals
 Our goals for this article are very similar to the goals of the [previous article](/blog/2021/rust-traits-and-variadic-functions/), where we wrote a common interface to call and pass functions with different numbers of arguments.
 In this post, I want to explore whether I can achieve a similar effect in Modern C++.
-Given two callables, each taking one and two arguments, respectively like so
+Given two callables, each taking one and two arguments, respectively.
+For example these two callables:

 ```c++
 float f1(double x) {return 2*x;}
 auto f2 = [](double x, double y){return x+y;};
 ```
-I want to be able to call them using a common syntax.
-Specifically, I want to be able to pass them to an `evaluate` function that takes the callable and a vector of parameters (in this case `std::vector<double>`) and evaluates the functions so that the following assertions hold.
+Now, I want to be able to call them using a common syntax.
+Specifically, I want to pass them to an `evaluate` function that takes the callable and a vector of parameters (in this case `std::vector<double>`) and evaluates the functions so that the following assertions hold.

 ```c++
 assert(evaluate(f1,{1.})==f(1.));